-THRUST BLOCKS: Thrust blocks must be installed wherever the pipe line changes direction or size as at tees, elbows and reducers or at any point that develops thrust such as at a valve or similar equipment.
-The above situations may occur either where the fittings etc., are directly buried in the soil, or are located in a manhole.
+THRUST BLOCKS: Thrust blocks must be installed wherever the pipeline changes direction or size as at tees, elbows and reducers or at any point that develops thrust such as at a valve or similar equipment.
+The above situations may occur either where the fittings etc., are directly buried in the soil, or are in a manhole.

 Thrust blocks must be designed for maximum anticipated operating or test pressure.
-If it is anticipated that pressures higher than normal operating pressures will be used at a later date.
-Thrust blocks to accommodate such pressures should be installed initially.
+If it is anticipated that pressures higher than normal operating pressures will be used at some later date, thrust blocks to accommodate such pressures should be installed initially.
 Size and type of thrust blocks depend on pressure, pipe size, and the type of soil.
 This information shall be supplied by the Design Engineer.
-Where a thrust block serves more than one line, the block must be designed to resist the sum of the thrusts of all of the lines involved.
+Where a thrust block serves more than one line, the block must be designed to resist the sum of the thrusts of all the lines involved.
 Thrust blocks should be poured on and against undisturbed soil or soil tamped to 95% proctor density.

-Thrust blocks shall be installed using a concrete having a compressive strength of not less than 3,000 psi minimum ultimate 28 days compressive strength, air entrained, with water reducing admixture.
-Where the soil bearing value is less than 1,000 pounds per square foot, Thermal Pipe System, Inc. will make the necessary calculations and recommendations as to how the fitting should be thrusted.
-Where special thrust provisions are needed, Thermal Pipe System, Inc. will recommend the necessary design.
-The table on the following page gives the thrust load at any fitting in lbs. at 100 psi pressure.
+Thrust blocks shall be installed using concrete having a compressive strength of 3,000 psi minimum ultimate 28 days compressive strength, air entrained, with water reducing admixture.
+Where the soil bearing value is less than 1,000 pounds per square foot, Thermal Pipe Systems, Inc. will make the necessary calculations and recommendations as to how the fitting should be thrusted.
+Where special thrust provisions are needed, Thermal Pipe Systems, Inc. will recommend the necessary design.
+The table below gives the thrust load at any fitting in lbs. at 100 psi pressure.